 Easy DIY scarves for matching family Christmas photos (or just because) with sewn and no-sew options for people or pets.
 I made matching plaid fleece scarves for the dogs and I, and a matching mini cat scarf for Tiger.
 Trust me.
 It’s a heck of a lot easier to make a scarf than it is to get the furkids (or human kids) to pose together for a family Christmas picture.
 Oh my!

 Christmas Photo Challenges and Fails

 I set myself the challenge this year of trying to get a furfamily Christmas photo.
 Our dogs love posing solo, but are far less interested in posing together as you would have seen in a few funny shares here and our social media over the years.
 We’ve nicknamed our holiday photo attempts the milestone mugshots.
 The boys behave like typical human kids being forced to pose for pictures by Mom.
-An even more grumpy faces if they are (gasp!) posing in matching outfits.
+And even more grumpy faces if they are (gasp!) posing in matching outfits.
 The horror!
 Add the cat to the mix and it becomes total chaos.

 Was I successful with our Christmas photo attempts?
 Not quite.
 Hubby is not in the photos as two dogs and a cat plus tripod is a recipe for camera disaster.
 Also, trying to hold the cat while getting the dogs to cooperate and not harass each other or poor Tiger was too much of an undertaking for my grudgingly cooperative cameraman.
 All things considered, we did pretty well on separate shots though!

 Before you start thinking I’m a total crazy lady, check out these stats from Minted on the rising popularity of pets in holiday greetings.
 Dogs dogs dogs!
 Take that, Tiger.
+Dogs for the win!
 Just kidding, of course.
 My mane man is an important part of the family too!